 The next question is whether differences in tax structures may explain some of the observed variance in negative employment effects.
-Distinguishing between three major blocks of revenue (personal and corporate income taxes, consumption taxes and social security contributions), it appears that the high-tax Scandinavian welfare states as well as the low-tax Anglo-Saxon countries are primarily relying on personal and corporate income taxes for their revenue, whereas in most of the Continental welfare states social security contributions provide the lion's share of revenue.
-There is less of clear pattern with regard to consumption taxes (Table 5).
+Distinguishing between three major blocks of revenue (personal and corporate income taxes, consumption taxes and social security contributions), it appears that the high-tax Scandinavian welfare states as well as the low-tax Anglo-Saxon countries rely primarily on personal and corporate income taxes for their revenue, whereas, in most of the Continental welfare states, social security contributions provide the lion's share of revenue.
+There is less of a clear pattern with regard to consumption taxes.